 Article Updated On

-The 6 different types of asbestos are known as chrysotile, amosite, crocidolite (the 3 that are most often used) and anthophyllite, tremolite and actinolite.
+There are 6 main types of asbestos that are known as chrysotile, amosite, crocidolite (the 3 that are most often used) and anthophyllite, tremolite and actinolite.

-‘Asbestos’ is the collective name given to all 6 minerals.
+Asbestos is the collective name given to all 6 of these mineral types.

 Let’s look at all 6 different types of asbestos and see how they differ, starting with the 3 that are most common:-